fullstack-storyteller/ProblemSolving/csharp/_3_running_csharp_from_cmd.md

    - Open CMD
    - Type `csc` and press enter, you will receive something like this
    - ![testing in command prompt](../images/31.PNG)
+5. To run any program write in CMD `csc filename.cs`, this will compile the file `filename.cs` and generate a `filename.exe` file which you can run by simply calling `filename.exe` in the command prompt like any other executable.